 “All go to one place.
 All are from the dust, and to dust all return.”
 (Ecclesiastes 3:20 ESV)

-More significantly, this same word is used throughout the context of the Book of Job in reference to death (shining even more light on the significance of its use in verse 19:25):
+Of more significance, this same word is used throughout the context of the Book of Job in reference to death (shining more light on the significance of its use in verse 25):

 “Remember that you have made me like clay; and will you return me to the dust?”
 (Job 10:9 ESV)